Cortex-psylead/Cortex-OS-protocol/CODE_OF_CONDUCT.md

-# 🤝 Code of Conduct: Cortex OS Protocol
+# 🤝 Code of Conduct: Cortex Protocol
+### Commitment to Ethical Sovereignty and Collaborative Integrity

-## Our Commitment
+## Our Commitment / Nuestro Compromiso

-Cortex OS Protocol exists to give people real sovereignty over their own hardware — and that principle extends to how we treat each other in this community.

-We are committed to making participation in this project a respectful, constructive, and harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+**[English]** Cortex Protocol exists to restore real sovereignty to individuals over their hardware and cognitive privacy.
+This commitment extends to our community. we are dedicated to providing a respectful, constructive, and harassment-free experience for everyone, regardless of background, experience, or identity.
+We build technology that touches the human nervous system; therefore, our collaboration must reflect the same care we embed in our code.

-This is not a corporate policy document.
-It is a shared agreement between people who believe technology should serve humanity — and that starts with how we treat the humans building it.
+**[Español]** El Protocolo Cortex existe para devolver la soberanía real a las personas sobre su hardware y su privacidad cognitiva.
+Este compromiso se extiende a nuestra comunidad.
+Nos dedicamos a brindar una experiencia respetuosa, constructiva y libre de acoso para todos, independientemente de su origen, experiencia o identidad.
+Construimos tecnología que interactúa con el sistema nervioso humano; por lo tanto, nuestra colaboración debe reflejar el mismo cuidado que integramos en nuestro código.

 ---

-## 🌱 What We Encourage
+## 🌱 Pillars of Collaboration

-- **Honest, constructive disagreement** — challenge ideas, not people
-- **Patient explanation** — not everyone has the same background;
-  a question is never stupid if it is asked in good faith
-- **Credit where it is due** — acknowledge others' contributions explicitly and generously
-- **Interdisciplinary respect** — engineers respect clinical knowledge;
-  clinicians respect technical constraints; everyone respects the user
-- **Transparency** — say what you mean, document what you decide, explain why you changed something
-- **Questions from newcomers** — every expert was once a beginner;
-  we welcome people new to open source, to clinical frameworks, or to hardware development
+- **Interdisciplinary Respect:** Engineers, clinical psychologists, and researchers are equal partners.
+Clinical evidence is as critical as technical performance.
+- **Sovereignty First:** Every contribution must prioritize user autonomy and local execution over commercial or cloud-based interests.
+- **Transparency & Auditability:** We document not just *what* we build, but *why* we build it.
+Decisions must be open to audit by the Governance Nodes.
+- **Intellectual Generosity:** We credit all contributors and welcome newcomers to the fields of clinical tech and open governance.

 ---

-## 🚫 What We Do Not Accept
+## 🚫 Unacceptable Behavior

-- Harassment, intimidation, or personal attacks in any form
-- Dismissing contributions because of someone's credentials, country, or background
-- Code or documentation that violates user privacy or sovereignty
-- Introducing proprietary dependencies without explicit community consent
-- Claiming authorship of others' work
-- Using the project's clinical frameworks to manipulate, exploit, or harm users
+- **Clinical Exploitation:** Using the project’s frameworks to manipulate, exploit, or create addictive patterns for users.
-- Sustained disruption of community discussions
+- **Privacy Violation:** Proposing or implementing features that bypass the **Sovereignty Abstraction Layer (SAL)** or compromise local data.
+- **Scientific Misrepresentation:** Fabricating or distorting clinical data to justify hardware interventions.
+- **Harassment:** Personal attacks, intimidation, or dismissal of contributions based on an individual's background or credentials.

 ---

-## ⚖️ Scope
+## ⚖️ Governance & Enforcement

-This Code of Conduct applies to all project spaces — GitHub Issues, Pull Requests, Discussions, and any other space where Cortex OS community members interact in their capacity as contributors.

-It also applies when someone is representing the project in public spaces — conferences, academic events, social media, or direct outreach on behalf of Cortex OS.
+This Code of Conduct is overseen by the **Protocol Stewards** in consultation with the **Ethical Governance Nodes**.

+1. **Scope:** Applies to all project spaces (GitHub, discussions, and external representations of the protocol).
+2. **Reporting:** Violations should be reported via GitHub Security Advisories or directly to the Protocol Steward (@Cortex-psylead).
+3. **Enforcement:** Actions range from private warnings and temporary suspension to permanent removal from the protocol ecosystem for severe ethical breaches.

 ---

-## 🚨 Reporting

-If you experience or witness behavior that violates this Code of Conduct:

-1. Open a **private** GitHub Security Advisory if the situation involves sensitive information
-2. Or contact the Protocol Steward directly via GitHub (@Cortex-psylead)

-All reports will be reviewed within 72 hours.
-The identity of the person reporting will be kept confidential.
+## 🌍 The Standard of the Future

+**[English]** A community that does not respect its members cannot build a system that respects its users.
+The values we practice here are the prototype of the ethical world we are building through the Cortex Protocol.

+**[Español]** Una comunidad que no respeta a sus miembros no puede construir un sistema que respete a sus usuarios.
+Los valores que practicamos aquí son el prototipo del mundo ético que estamos construyendo a través del Protocolo Cortex.

 ---

-## 📋 Enforcement

-Violations will result in one of the following, depending on severity:

-**1. Written warning** — a private explanation of why the behavior was inappropriate and what is expected going forward.

-**2. Temporary suspension** — temporary removal from community spaces, with conditions for return clearly communicated.

-**3. Permanent removal** — for repeated or severe violations, permanent exclusion from all project spaces.

-Decisions are made by the Protocol Steward in consultation with active maintainers.
-Ethical Court nodes may be consulted for violations involving clinical or ethical principles.

----

-## 🌍 Our Standard

-We build technology that touches the human nervous system.
-That requires us to be thoughtful about how we treat each other — because the values we practice in this community are the same values we embed in the system we build.

-A community that does not respect its members cannot build a system that respects its users.

----

-> *"The way we treat each other here is a prototype
-> of the world we are trying to build."*
+> *"The way we treat each other is a prototype of the world we are trying to build."*
+>